Vox AC30: copper panels

 Serial number 13016, amp model and the number itself now machine stamped.

 Throughout the 13000s, as in the case of amps with numbers in the 12000s, one finds three models: the "Treble", designated with a "T" on its serial number plate; "Normal" voicing designated by an "N", and Bass designated "B".
 All three had their own schematics, in order: OS/056, OS/065 and OS/057.
-Some notes on the treble circuit, which was new in 1964, can be found .
+Some notes on the treble circuit, which was new in 1964, can be found on this page.

 "TB" - also stamped on the plate - indicates that the amp was fitted with the Top Boost circuit.